broadinstitute/warp/pipelines/skylab/smartseq2_single_nucleus_multisample/MultiSampleSmartSeq2SingleNucleus.changelog.md

+# 2.0.2
+2024-10-23 (Date of Last Commit)

+* Updated the h5adUtils WDL to rename the gene expression library CSV filename; this does not impact slideseq

 # 2.0.1
 2024-09-24 (Date of Last Commit)

 * Added a python implementation of DoubletFinder to calculate doublet scores in gene expression data; this does not affect the snSS2 workflow

 # 2.0.0